 Hidden in the keyboard

-In any text entry field, hold down on the Return key and select the Smiley Face icon.
-The Google Keyboard will then display the emoji in all of their glory.
-You can tap through the varying categories to choose what you need, or select the clock icon to see the one you most recently used.
+Android’s emoji support is well hidden.
+It took a few rounds of tap-and-hold to figure out how to get to them.
+Hold down on the Return key in any text entry field and select the Smiley Face icon.
+The Keyboard will display the emoji in all their glory.
+You can tap through the varying categories to choose what you need.
+Or select the clock icon to see the one you most recently used.

-Not like iOS’s
+Not Like iOS’s

 The emoji your friends see on iOS only slightly resemble the ones that Android uses.
 Here’s a quick comparison of emojis across both platforms.